1. Player

 Player.kill(deathmessage, *endgame)

 It kills the player and displays a death message.
-The optional endgame
+The optional endgame argument decides if the game should exit it set to True.

 Usage: